seahorse-ai-ryan/entra-google-federation/docs/admin-setup.md

 - Productivity: Notion, Evernote, Adobe Reader
 - Security: VPN clients, password managers
 - Industry-specific: AutoCAD, MATLAB, medical software, etc.

+### **User Documentation Format Recommendations**

+**Problem:** Markdown (`.md`) files don't render nicely in Google Drive's preview - users see raw markdown syntax.

+**Better Options:**

+1.  **Google Docs (Recommended)**
+    *   Create a Google Doc version of your app setup guide
+    *   Advantage: Native formatting, easy to read in Drive, can comment/suggest edits
+    *   Can still keep the `.md` version in your local repo for version control
+    *   Export `.md` → Import to Google Docs → Share link with users

+2.  **PDF**
+    *   Convert your markdown to PDF before uploading
+    *   Tools: Pandoc, Typora, or `File > Export as PDF` in most markdown editors
+    *   Advantage: Consistent formatting, widely viewable
+    *   Disadvantage: Harder to update (requires re-export and re-upload)

+3.  **HTML**
+    *   Convert markdown to HTML and upload as `.html`
+    *   Google Drive preview renders HTML reasonably well
+    *   Tools: Pandoc, markdown editors with HTML export

+**Recommended Workflow:**
+1. Maintain your app setup guide as `.md` in your local repo (version control)
+2. When deploying to Google Drive, convert to Google Docs or PDF
+3. Share the Google Docs/PDF link with users (better viewing experience)
+4. Keep both versions: `.md` in repo, Google Doc/PDF in Drive

 ---